albertogasparin/react-magnetic-di/README.md

 - Close-to-zero performance overhead on dev/testing
 - **Zero** performance overhead on production (code gets stripped unless told otherwise)
+- Promotes type safety for mocks
-- Works with any kind of functions/classes (not only React components) and in both class and functional React components
+- Works with any kind of value (funcitons, objects, strings) and in all closures / React components
-- Replaces dependencies at any depth of the React tree / call chain
+- Replaces dependencies at any depth of the call chain / React tree
-- Allows selective injection (React only)
+- Allows selective injection
 - Enforces separation of concerns, keeps your component API clean
-- Just uses smart variable assignments, it does not mess up with React internals or modules/require
+- Proper ES Modules support, as it does not mess up with modules/require or React internals

 ## Philosophy

 Dependency injection and component injection is not a new topic.
-Especially the ability to provide a custom implementation of a component/hook while testing or writing storybooks and examples it is extremely valuable. `react-magnetic-di` takes inspiration from decorators, and with a touch of Babel magic and React Context / globals allows you to optionally override "marked" dependencies inside your components so you can swap implementations only when needed.
+Especially the ability to provide a custom implementation of a component/hook while testing or writing storybooks and examples it is extremely valuable. `magnetic-di` takes inspiration from decorators, and with a touch of Babel magic and React Context / globals allows you to optionally override imported/exported values in your code so you can swap implementations only when needed.

 ## Usage